Curation

 THE ROYAL ACADEMY OF ARTS

-Simon Oldfield devised and curated the first major programme combining art and literature at the Royal Academy of Arts in collaboration with Pindrop and working alongside Tim Marlow.
+Simon Oldfield conceived and curated the first art and literature programme at the Royal Academy of Arts,

-Born out of this programme at the RA was the publication of A Short Affair, a book edited and curated by Simon Oldfield, featuring original short fiction by bestselling writers with newly commissioned artworks by Tracey Emin, Eddie Peake and other artists from the RA.
+The programme expanded to include the RA & Pindrop Short Story Award, which discovered new writers including award-winning and Booker-nominated authors.
+Born out of this programme was a bestselling book, A Short Affair, edited and curated by Simon Oldfield, featuring original short fiction by bestselling writers with newly commissioned artworks by Tracey Emin and other artists from the RA.

 READ MORE